mdhelomme/MDEF/docs/index.md

 ## Welcome

+Hello!
 Welcome to my website.
-This is a digital space where I will be sharing content such as assignments and reflections for my Master's in Design for Emergent Futures.
-Interested in creative expression and sustainability within virtual realms, I hope to pave a way for development of my 3D modelling skills to as to deepen my understanding of 3D printing and virtual technologies as means for sustainable consumerism, if such even exists.
+This is a digital space where I will share content such as assignments and reflections for my Master’s in Design for Emergent Futures.
+Here you will find a diverse series of reflections related to my classes at IAAC and Elisava, and also references to my explorations related to creative expression and sustainable virtual realms.

+This website serves to reference my explorations both inside and outside of the classroom, and I hope you enjoy scrolling through my creative and critical journey.